Skip to content

-The Oracle features two mixed-use towers 50 and 40 storeys high.
-This project encompassed three basements and four podium levels over a 1,200m² site.
-The towers promised never to be built out of ocean views, while also being located just minutes from Oasis Shopping Centre, the Gold Coast Convention Centre and Jupiters Casino.
+The Oracle is an $850 million luxury development at Broadbeach on the Gold Coast, Queensland.
+It features two mixed-use towers—50 and 40 storeys high—set above three basement levels and four podium levels on a 1,200m² site.
+The towers offer uninterrupted ocean views and are situated just minutes from Oasis Shopping Centre, the Gold Coast Convention Centre, and Jupiters Casino.

 • Minor structural transfers were required through the upper levels, including the use of post-tensioned concrete, due to the tapering at the building’s crown, and the penthouse apartments over these levels requiring extensive planning changes.